 Even with the loss of Steve Jobs, Apple executives still keep their presentation media simple.
-The video below is of CEO Tim Cook talking about Apple's tablet market share.
+The video below is of CEO Tim Cook talking about Apple's tablet market share back in 2013.
 He’s focusing on that one single point - freeing him up to add whatever additional information helps to reinforce his message.
 As such, he is making his life a lot easier.

 Lose the bullet points

 If your slides are packed with bullet points and different messages you will feel compelled to mention them all.
 You will be effectively bound in chains by your slides.
 Your visuals need to express their message in a glance - then you can be the expert your audience expects and not 'the guy who turns up to read the slides'.

 How may slides?

 In recent years the question "how many slides are you using?" has led presenters all over the world to feel they should use as few slides as possible - even though the remaining ones are then often crammed with needless information.
 In fact the physical number of slides is often irrelevant.
 What IS important is how much information is displayed and what the message is.